DanieleMarchei/bettifold/README.md

 # BettiFold

-This a code implemetation for the method proposed by the paper ``Topological Analysis of RNA Folding Space" by Daniele Marchei and Emanuela Merelli.
+This is a code implemetation for the method proposed by the paper ``Topological Analysis of RNA Folding Space" by Daniele Marchei and Emanuela Merelli.

 This code allows the user to input a single RNA primary structure and obtain in output a Vietoris-Rips filtration of its folding space.